Jalan Tengku Mizan

 Jalan Tengku Mizan, Federal Route 65 (formerly Terengganu State Route T4), is a major highway in Kuala Nerus and Kuala Terengganu, Terengganu, Malaysia.
 The highway connects Bulatan, Kuala Nerus in the north to Bukit Besar, Kuala Terengganu in the south.
-It was named after Yang di-Pertuan Muda (Crown Prince) of Terengganu at that time, Tengku Mizan Zainal Abidin from 1979 to 1998 (now Sultan Mizan Zainal Abidin of Terengganu).
-It has been a toll-free highway since toll collection was abolished on 1999.
-The highway has a motorcycle lane.
-Landmarks along the highway include Sultan Mahmud Bridge and Terengganu Welcome Sign (Allah Peliharakanlah Terengganu).
+It was named after Yang di-Pertuan Muda (Crown Prince) of Terengganu, Tengku Mizan Zainal Abidin from 1979 to 1998.

+Features

+The highway includes landmarks, such as the Sultan Mahmud Bridge, which has four art pieces on its pillars, and the Terengganu Welcome Sign, which reads: Allah save Terengganu.

+The highway has a motorcycle lane and is known as one of the busiest routes during festival.
+It is used for marathon races.
+No toll is assessed.